Herikc2/Herikc2/README.md

-Hi there 👋, My name is Herikc, I'm studying Computures Science at the University of the Valley of Itajaí.
-I love to learn about how the things work behind the scenes, and I'm currently studying data science.
-Currently I'm try to specialized in Data Science and it's so difficult, but in same time pretty cool.
+Hi there 👋, My name is Herikc, I'm studying Computer Science at the University of the Valley of Itajaí.
+I love to learn about how things work behind the scenes, and I'm currently studying data science.
+I'm trying to specialize in Data Science and it's so difficult but at the same time pretty cool.

 - 🇧🇷 I live in Brazil
-- 💻 I’m working on Deloitte as RPA developer
+- 💻 I’m working at Deloitte as an RPA developer
 - 📚 I’m learning Data Science
 - 🤔 I’m looking for help with Deep Learning
-- 💬 Ask me everything Data Science, I love talk about
+- 💬 Ask me everything about Data Science, I love to talk about
 - ⚡ Fun fact: I almost studied Visual Arts

 <div style="display: inline_block">